-Your meeting's going to be a huge success (we just know it).
-So, build on that momentum and encourage students to enroll with a deposit right then and there.
-However, don't be discouraged if students or parents need more time to decide.
+Your meeting went perfectly, right?
+Build on that momentum and encourage students to enroll with a security deposit right then and there.
+However, don't be discouraged if students or parents need more time to make up their minds.
 Just set a clear enrollment deadline and write down the dates by which parents need to submit a portion of and/or their full payment.
-Then, a few days later, reach out to see if they have any other questions and to remind them of the deadline.
+Then, a few days later, reach out to see if they have any other questions.